YDB AIM

 • lvn is a local variable passed by reference.
 In that local variable, the function describes all cross references as follows:

-• The first subscript is the cross reference global variable name, e.g., ^%ydbAIMDgBPWsnL76HLyVnlvsrvE19.
-The value of that node (i.e., with a first subscript and no second subscript) is the application global variable name, e.g., ^xyz.
+• The first subscript is the cross reference global variable name, e.g., ^%ydbAIMDgBPWsnL76HLyVnlvsrvE19 or ^%ydbAIMSrNrMckj7LkdFXjsHkuT91D.
+The value of its root node (i.e., with no subscript) is the application global variable name, e.g., ^USPresidents.

 • Nodes with positive integer second subscripts have metadata about the metadata.
-These are described in XREFDATA().
+These are described in XREFDATA() and XREFSUB().

 Nodes of lvn other than those corresponding to reported cross references remain unaltered.